YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I examine the donor area carefully before saying yes.
 I look at hair caliber, density, miniaturization, scalp health, prior extraction scars, and the amount of reserve that must be protected for the future.

 If the donor is already weak, CCCA makes the decision stricter.
-A patient with a weak donor area cannot afford an optimistic experiment in poor recipient skin.
+A patient with a weak donor area cannot afford an optimistic experiment in poor recipient scalp.
 The safer answer may be medical control, camouflage, or no surgery for now.

 This donor conversation can be difficult because the crown is the area the patient sees and feels every day.
-Still, the donor area is what makes any future repair or second stage possible.
+Still, donor reserve is what makes any future repair or second stage possible.
 If the first plan spends too many grafts chasing a scarred crown, there may be little left for a more useful correction later.

 Graft survival may be lower in scarred scalp